 - Showing ads in a particular sequence

-- Customizing ads to a particular geographic region
+- Customizing ads to a particular location

 - Showing ads related to the content of the web page on which they are shown

-- Determining when users respond to ads
+- Determining how users respond to ads

 - Reporting aggregated statistics regarding, for example, the effectiveness of online advertising campaigns